Ipsita-Mondal-30/dhvani-back/README.md

 ### 1. Environment Variables

-Create a `.env.local` file in the root directory with your Supabase credentials:
+Create a `.env.local` file in the root directory with your credentials:

 ```env
 # Supabase Configuration